Why Colorectal Cancer is Rising in Young Adults: Q&A with an Emory Winship Colorectal Surgeon

 When you come to Winship for cancer care, you have a team of experts dedicated to your well- being.
 If you have been diagnosed with cancer or need a second opinion, we're here for you.

-Is colorectal cancer really increasing in younger adults?
+Why is colorectal cancer rising in young adults?

 - Rates in adults under 50 have been rising about 2% per year since the 1990s.